-Scott Kauffman is an award-winning career journalist and full-service real estate broker recognized as the leading expert on global golf course business, private clubs and luxury active-adult/resort-style real estate.
+Scott Kauffman is a career journalist and licensed real estate broker recognized as the leading authority on golf course business, private clubs and master-planned resort-style real estate development worldwide.

 In an award-winning journalism career that spans nearly three decades, Kauffman has written thousands of articles for dozens of high-profile golf, luxury lifestyle and real estate publications.
 Additionally, the Orlando resident has been interviewed on numerous occasions by the New York Times, USA Today, CNN and the San Jose Mercury News for his expertise on trending golf and resort-style real estate news.

 While graduating from the University of Hawaii as a broadcast journalism major with a minor in Chinese History, Kauffman began his career as a Sports Reporter for both Honolulu daily newspapers and the Associated Press.
 After moving to the U.S. Mainland, Kauffman then covered general sports and sports business for USA Today and USA Today Baseball Weekly, the Orlando Sentinel/Time-Warner's Central Florida News 13 and Golfweek Magazine and Golfweek Superintendent News.